 These are the two main activities that characterize what the RePlay collector does:

-- Processing input events - Mouse movements, clicks and their position, scrolling and keyboard inputs are all captured through an event listener.
-The script sends these events to UXtweak via websocket communication.
+- Processing input events - Mouse movements, clicks and their position, scrolling, and keyboard inputs are all captured through an event listener.
+The script sends these events to UXtweak via a websocket communication.
 Websockets are ideal for this, as they're much more efficient for sending streams of data than your typical XHR requests.